Texas Endovascular Logo

 Paraffin Wax and Varicose Veins: a Bad Combination

 Paraffin manicures aren’t recommended for people with varicose veins, hypertension or diabetes, because it can impact your circulation, causing you to experience numbness or unusual sensations.
 Why?
 When you apply hot wax to certain parts of your body, blood rushes to that area.
 But that also takes blood away from other areas, like your legs and feet, which already have limited blood flow if you’re living with conditions like chronic venous insufficiency.
 And because you may not be aware of the side effects of other spa treatments, you should talk to your vein specialist before hitting the salon for any new procedure or treatment.
 Hoping to enjoy any manicure on the menu?
 We're here to help.
 We can help you manage your venous insufficiency, improving your blood flow and making it safer for you to enjoy little indulgences like paraffin manicures.
-All you have to do is reach out to our Houston vein specialists and request an appointmentrequest an appointmentrequest an appointment.
+All you have to do is reach out to our Houston vein specialists and request an appointment.
 We can evaluate your current state of vein health, and help you choose the best way forward.

 Source Page: https://texaseva.com/sources/